openstack/monasca-ceilometer/README.md

 tox.ini - calls the commands for setup and runs the tests test-requirements.txt - contains the dependencies required for testing

-### Todo

-Tests under API still need some work, they don't work since it required modification of entry_points.txt in ceilometer venv

 # License

-Copyright (c) 2014 Hewlett-Packard Development Company, L.P.
+Copyright (c) 2015 Hewlett-Packard Development Company, L.P.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.